istareatscreens/MychIO/README.md

 In case of failure you can use the following methods to determine a devices status or attempt to restore the connection/read loop:

+### IsReading

 ```C#
 public bool IsReading(DeviceClassification deviceClassification)
 ```

 - True if the device is currently being read from (no action needed).
 - False if it is not running the reading loop from the device.
 You should call StartReading method to start reading again.
+It can also indicate that the device is not connected

+### StartReading

+Attempts to restart the read loop for the connected device (If device is not connected this will fail and return false)

 ```C#
 public bool StartReading(DeviceClassification deviceClassification)